Tatars: Volga Tatars

+The majority of Volga Tatars (Kazan Tatars and Mishars) are usually thought to be descendants of either the Kipchaks (Polovtsians) of Golden Horde, or Bulgars, that survived the Mongol conquest of 1236–1237.
+There were only minor groups of Kipchak tribes on the Bulgarian and Cheremis land, and there were very few of them on the territory of the future Kazan Khanate.
+But during the events of 1438–1445, associated with the formation of the Kazan Khanate, together with Khan Uluk-Muhammad, about 40 thousand Tatars arrived here at once.
+Subsequently, Tatars from Astrakhan, Azov, Crimea, Akhtubinsk and other places moved to the Kazan Khanate.
+The Arab historian Al-Omari (Shihabuddin al-Umari) wrote that, having joined the Golden Horde, the Cumans moved to the position of subjects.
+The Tatar-Mongols settled on the territory of the Polovtsian steppe and gradually mixed with the Polovtsians.
+Al-Omari concludes that after several generations, the Tatars began to look like Polovtsy: "as if from the same (with them) kind," because they began to live on their lands.

-The Volga Bulgars, who settled on the Volga river in the 7th century AD and converted to Islam in 922 during the missionary work of Ahmad ibn Fadlan, inhabited the present-day territory of Tatarstan.
-After the Batu Khan invasions of 1223–1236, the Golden Horde annexed Volga Bulgaria.
-Most of the population survived, and a certain degree of mixing between it and the Kipchaks of the Horde ensued.
-The group as a whole accepted the exonym "Tatars" (finally in the end of the 19th century; although the name Bulgars persisted in some places; the majority identified themselves simply as the Muslims) and the language of the Kipchaks; on the other hand, the invaders eventually converted to Sunni Islam (c.
+Finally in the end of the 19th century; although the name Nogailars persisted in some places; the majority identified themselves simply as the Muslims) and the language of the Kipchaks; on the other hand, the invaders eventually converted to Sunni Islam (c.
 14th century).
 As the Golden Horde disintegrated in the 15th century, the area became the territory of the Kazan khanate, which Russia ultimately conquered in the 16th century.

 Some Volga Tatars speak different dialects of the Tatar language.
 Accordingly, they form distinct groups such as the Mişär group and the Qasim group: